nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Tasks that are past their deadline can still be added since overdue tasks might have to be completed still.

-<div markdown="span" class="alert alert-warning">:warning: Adding a task that is the same as one already in the address book.
-Two tasks are the same if they have the same description, deadline and labels.
+<div markdown="span" class="alert alert-warning">:warning: There will be an error if you:<br>

+* Add a task that is the same as one already in the address book.
+Two tasks are the same if they have the same description, deadline and labels.<br>

 </div>

 Example:

 * `addT d/buy milk D/12-09-2022` will add the task "buy milk" with deadline 12 September 2022.